aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-task-baselines/creating-a-task-baseline/_index.md

 url: /java/creating-a-task-baseline/
 ---

-## **Creating Task Baselines**
+**Creating Task Baselines**
-A task baseline can be created using the default constructor for the [TaskBaseLine](http://www.aspose.com/api/java/tasks/com.aspose.tasks/classes/TaskBaseLine) class as shown below.
+A task baseline can be created using the default constructor for the [TaskBaseLine](https://apireference.aspose.com/tasks/java/com.aspose.tasks/TaskBaseLine) class as shown below.

-**Programming Sample**

 This is demonstrated by the following Java Code